 - Measuring Impact.

-- An established Romanian model for the application of the HEInnovate institutional assessment tool –tested in at least five Universities and available for any Romanian University;
+- A Romanian model for the application of the HEInnovate institutional assessment tool –tested and adopted in at least five Universities and available for any Romanian University;

-- Development of specialized training curricula for university professors and administrators in entrepreneurial thinking;
+- Specialized training curricula developed for university professors and administrators in entrepreneurial thinking;

 - Accreditation of entrepreneurship curricula for five Romanian Universities, open to all.